Transdisciplinary doctoral programme focusing on complexity and sustainability studies

 The doctoral qualification of the faculty in which a student is registered, is conferred.

 Admission, registration and supervision

-Prospective students should submit an expression of interest (EoI) via the link below.
-If the EoI passes the initial screening, the potential candidate will liaise with an allocated supervisor to prepare a doctoral research proposal.
-The proposal will be presented to PhD admissions committee with cross-faculty representation to evaluate the research proposal.
+As opportunities become available for students, these will be communicated on the CST website.
+The potential candidate will liaise with an allocated supervisor to prepare a doctoral research proposal.
+The proposal will be presented to a PhD admissions committee with cross-faculty representation to evaluate the research proposal.
 The usual criteria and processes of admission, registration and appointment of doctoral supervisor(s) of the faculty where the student is to be registered will apply.

 Dissertation, core modules and learning model

 This programme entails a dissertation constituting all the credits for the degree.
 Short courses presented by international and local experts, in the areas of sustainability, transdisciplinary epistemology, methodology and methods, social-ecological systems, resilience and complexity theory will be offered from time to time to support student development.
 These modules are not credit bearing.
 Students are encouraged to attend the CST postgraduate seminar series, affording them with the opportunity to present and discuss their work-in-progress with fellow students and academics.

 This is a full-time three-year programme.
 Students will, as far as practically possible, be co-located at the CST research commons so as to ensure maximum transdisciplinary synergy with fellow students and supervisors.
 Students will be allowed additional time to complete their dissertations where needed.